 A. Due to Covid-19 restrictions, the club ended the last year and will begin the new year meeting virtually on Webex.
 All members are welcome to join, turn on video, enjoy a beverage, and contribute.
 The club will continue to adhere to guidelines provide by The Commonwealth of MA during the pandemic.

-Regularly, HDP meets Wednesday evenings from 7:30 to 9:00 p.m. in East Bridgewater in the Community Room of the Library at 32 Union Street.
-The entrance is at the back of the library and the meeting room is downstairs.
+Regularly, HDP meets Wednesday evenings from 7:30 to 9:00 p.m. in West Bridgewater in the Community Room of the Library at 80 Howard Street.
+The entrance is at the side of the library.
 Our season runs from September to May.

 Q. What photographic experience do I need?
 What experience do others in the club have?